Grass-Fed Whey Protein Versus Regular Whey Powder: Which is Better?

 In one way or another, proteins are responsible for all the systems that power digestion, nutrient distribution, cellular communication, your body’s immunity to disease, and many more life-giving functions every moment of every day.

-If you value your health then go for quality not quantity when it comes to your dietary protein.
-Free range eggs are great, but for sheer bioavailability nothing beats whey protein, and the best kind is grass fed whey.
+If you value your health then go for quality not quantity.
+Free range eggs are great, but for sheer bio-availability nothing beats whey powder, and the best kind is grass-fed whey.
 Here’s why.

-Grass Fed Whey Versus Regular Whey Protein
+Regular Whey Protein Vs Grass-Fed

-Conjugated Linoleic Acid
+1. Conjugated Linoleic Acid for Weight Management

 Recent research has shown conjugated linoleic acid increases basal metabolic rates, allowing your body to convert the food you eat more efficiently into energy, rather than store it as fat.